miguelbalboa/rfid/README.rst

 .. _compatible ide:
 Compatible IDE
 ----------
-This library works with Arduino IDE 1.6, older versions are **not supported** and will cause compile errors.
+This library works with Arduino IDE 1.6, older versions are **not supported** and will cause compiler errors.
 The built-in library manager is supported.

 If you use your own compiler, you have to enable ``c++11``-support.